-We want to know what you think about Adult Social Care services.
+We want to know what you think about Adults and Health services.

 How to contact us

-- write to us either by letter or by filling in the form on the complaints leaflet and handing it in to any Leeds City Council office, or send it to:
+- write to us either by letter or by filling in the form in the ASC Tell us what you think leaflet which can be found in the Documents section on this page and handing it in to any Leeds City Council office, or send it to: